reflectoring/reflectoring.github.io/_posts/2021-07-04-java-feature-flag-tools.md

 Being a cloud service, LaunchDarkly provides a web UI for us to create and configure **feature flags**.

 For each feature flag, we can define one or more **variations**.
 A variation is a possible value the feature flag can have for a specific user.
 A boolean flag, for example, has exactly two variations: `true` and `false`.
-But we're not limited to boolean feature flags, but can create flags with arbitrary numbers, string values or even JSON snippets.
+But we're not limited to boolean feature flags, but can create flags with arbitrary numbers, string values, or even JSON snippets.

 To decide which variation a feature flag will show to a given user, we can define **targeting rules** for each feature flag.
 The simplest targeting rule is "show variation A for all users".
 A more complex targeting rule is "show variation A for all users with attribute X, variation B for all users with attribute Y, and variation C for all other users".
-We will define a different targeting rule for each of our [feature flagging use cases](#feature-flagging-use-cases) shortly.
+We will define a different targeting rule for each of our feature flagging use cases shortly.

 By default, targeting for a feature flag is deactivated.
 That means that the targeting rules will not be evaluated.
 In this state, a feature flag always serves its **default variation** (which would be the value `false` for a boolean flag, for example).